 Maybe you think that because nothing actually hurts, you don’t need to worry about it?
-Many people think the same way and then end up at the massage clinic with a painful back, or an injury that possibly would have been prevented if they were getting a Monthly Maintenance Massage.
+Many people think the same way and then end up at the massage clinic with a painful back or an injury that possibly would have been prevented if they were getting a monthly maintenance massage treatment.

 Massage is wonderful if you do have an injury or are already in pain, but why wait until there’s something wrong before you take action?

-Why risk waiting until you are in pain, when a study that was carried out in 2011 proved that having regular lower back massages helped to relieve the pain before it got to the stage where it needed medication or taking time off from work?
+Why risk waiting until you are in pain, when a 2011 study proved that having regular lower back massages helped to relieve the pain before it got to the stage where it needed medication or taking time off work?

 Stress busting massage

-Another cause of time off work is stress and/or anxiety, so you’ll be pleased to hear that a regular massage session can help you beat the build-up of stress, and keep you calmer for longer.
+Another cause of time off work is stress and/or anxiety, so you’ll be pleased to hear that a regular massage session can help you beat the build-up of stress and keep you calmer for longer.
 It’s well known that many conditions are either brought on or made worse by stress.
-Booking time out for regular massage therapy helps to lower your body’s cortisol levels, and increase happy hormones serotonin and dopamine.
-It really puts you in a better mood.
-On top of this, it’s also thought that because a Deep Tissue or Swedish massage in particular help to get your lymph fluid moving, this type of massage can help boost your immunity.
+Booking time out for regular massage therapy helps to lower your body’s Cortisol levels, and increase the happy hormones Serotonin and Dopamine.
+It really puts you in a better mood!
+On top of this, it’s also thought that because deep tissue or Swedish massages in particular help to get your lymph fluid moving, this type of massage can help boost your immunity.
 This means less coughs, colds and illnesses, which is all good.

 Beat the pain of inactivity

-If you can manage to get up and about regularly to do some exercise, and team this with a regular massage, your posture will thank you for it, and it should reduce any pain you feel from sitting still for so long during working hours.
+If you can manage to get up and about regularly to do some exercise, and team this up with a regular massage, your posture will thank you for it, and you should reduce any pain you feel from sitting still for so long during working hours.

 Have we convinced you to make a massage part of your regular routine?

-Of course, it’s not all about preventing illness or relieving pain.
-Having a massage is a deliciously comforting and beneficial experience in itself, and many people book their regular massage therapy sessions just because they know they will spring off the massage couch with a smile on their face, feeling amazing!
+Of course, it’s not all about preventing illness or relieving pain: having a massage is a deliciously comforting and beneficial experience in itself!
+Many people book their regular massage therapy sessions just because they know they will spring off the massage couch with a smile on their face, feeling amazing! 🙂